A lifetime of good

 This multi-country project implemented in Indonesia, Sri Lanka and the Philippines reflects global efforts to strengthen and advocate for children’s access to quality nutrition, health, education and early childhood services.
 The endline survey found that 61% of malnourished children’s nutritional status improved.

 Inadequate sexual and reproductive health (SRH) remains a critical issue in many parts of Africa, Asia and Latin America, where limited access to these services leads to high rates of maternal mortality, unintended pregnancy and sexually transmitted infections.
-In these regions, annually, there are more than 111 million unintended pregnancies and 35 million unsafe abortions, as well as 16 million women and 13 million newborns not receiving care for complications related to pregnancy and childbirth.
-Significant challenges that impact SRH access include cultural barriers, gender inequality and insufficient health care infrastructure.
+Significant challenges that limit SRH access include cultural barriers, gender inequality and insufficient health care infrastructure.

-Comprehensive SRH programming empowers individuals, particularly women and girls, to make informed decisions about their bodies and futures, promoting gender equality and enhancing their participation in social, economic and political life.
-Contraception and family planning also help to break intergenerational poverty by supporting young people to make positive decisions on the timing and size of their families.
+Comprehensive SRH programming supports individuals, particularly women and girls, to make informed decisions about their bodies and futures, promoting gender equality and enhancing their participation in social, economic and political life.
+Contraception and family planning also help young people to make positive decisions on the timing and size of their families.

-Ensuring equity in SRH Programming requires targeted efforts to reach marginalized and vulnerable populations, such as women, adolescents and people in rural or underserved areas, who often face the greatest barriers to accessing care.
+We target our efforts toward marginalized and vulnerable populations including women, adolescents and people in rural or underserved areas, who often face the greatest barriers to accessing care.
 This involves tailoring services to meet the diverse needs of different communities, addressing cultural and gender norms and removing economic and geographic barriers so that everyone has equal access to comprehensive SRH services and information.

 Empowered Youth